Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Introduction

 \paragraph{Contributions.} This paper is focused on fixed-confidence, non-Bayesian, and parametric settings.
 Hence, the directly relevant literature to this scope includes~\cite{pmlr-v49-garivier16a,TTEI,pmlr-v108-shang20a,mukherjee2022,jourdan2022}.
-We propose an algorithm, referred to as the \emph{transportation cost balancing (TCB)} algorithm, that addresses two open problems.
-First, we dispense with the need for treating $\beta$ as a tuning parameter.
-Specifically, the TCB algorithm is agnostic to $\beta$ and can specify its unique optimal value as a by-product.
-In order to showcase the importance of determining $\beta$ and the gap between a $\beta-$optimal solution and an optimal solution, in Figure~\ref{fig:1} we show how the sample complexity of the $\beta-$optimal solutions vary with respect to $\beta$, demonstrating (i) the sensitivity of the sample complexity to $\beta$, and (ii) a substantial gap (e.g., an order of magnitude) between the optimal and the $\beta-$optimal guarantees. $\beta=0.5$ has been prescribed as a good choice for top-two algorithms~\cite{russo2016}.
-Nevertheless, in many instances that can be far from the optimal choice.
-For instance, Figure~\ref{fig:1} confirms demonstrates sub-optimality of choosing $\beta=0.5$ in three existing approaches that ensure $\beta-$optimality.
-In all these cases, the optimal value is $\beta\approx 0.27$.
+As discussed, these studies either achieve optimality at the expense of high computational complexity (e.g., \cite{pmlr-v49-garivier16a,FW}) or maintain computational efficiency but exhibit optimality gaps (e.g., \cite{russo2016,TTEI,pmlr-v108-shang20a,mukherjee2022,jourdan2022}).
+We propose an algorithm, referred to as the \emph{transportation cost balancing (TCB)} algorithm, that achieves the optimal sample complexity with computationally efficient sampling and decision rules.
+Specifically, the TCB algorithm avoids solving an optimization problem to form the arm selection decisions in the next round.
+Furthermore, compared to the existing class of efficient top-two algorithms~\cite{russo2016,pmlr-v108-shang20a,TTEI,jourdan2022,mukherjee2022}, TCB exhibits optimality in contrast to $\beta-$optimality.
+Leaping from $\beta$-optimality to optimality, in some bandit instances, leads to significant improvement in sample complexity.
+To showcase the gap between a $\beta-$optimal solution and an optimal solution, in Figure~\ref{fig:1} we demonstrate how the sample complexity of the $\beta-$optimal solutions vary with respect to $\beta$, demonstrating (i) the sensitivity of the sample complexity to $\beta$, and (ii) a substantial gap (e.g., an order of magnitude) between the optimal and the $\beta-$optimal guarantees.
+In the face of not knowing the optimal choice of $\beta$, $\beta=0.5$ has been prescribed as a reasonable choice for the top-two algorithms~\cite{russo2016}.
+However, as expected, this can be noticeably different from the optimal choice in some instances.
+For instance, Figure~\ref{fig:1} empirically shows the sub-optimality of choosing $\beta=0.5$ in three existing approaches that ensure $\beta-$optimality.
+In all these cases, the optimal value of $\beta\approx 0.27$.

 As the second contribution, we also generalize the probability models to any arbitrary class of parametric models (that satisfy certain regularity conditions).
 These models subsume the exponential family, which is the only parametric class for which algorithms and performance guarantees are available in the literature.
+For this generalization, we propose a novel concentration inequality for the generalized log-likelihood ratio (GLLR)-based test statistic for BAI~\cite{pmlr-v49-garivier16a,Kaufmann_JMLR} that holds for any general parametric bandit instance that satisfies a uniform continuity assumption on the divergence measure of the model, and some mild regularity conditions on the arm distributions.